-This document describes the methodology to connect and monitor a Rescale ANSYS Fluent batch job remotely using ANSYS Fluent Remote Visualization Client from a Rescale or local Workstation.
+This document describes the methodology to connect and monitor a Rescale ANSYS Fluent batch job remotely using ANSYS Fluent Remote Visualization is the representation of complex scientific or...
+More Client from a Rescale or local A workstation is a powerful computer system designed for pro...
+More.

 - Setup SSH connectivity in Job Settings before any jobs are submitted, as described here.